 The majority of flowers sold in this country are imported, usually from South America, creating a trail of waste, packaging, and chemicals.
-In addition to sourcing local, organically grown flowers, Pine State Flowers strives towards sustainability in multiple ways:
+In addition to sourcing local, organically grown flowers whenever possible, Pine State Flowers strives towards sustainability in multiple ways:

 —We have minimal waste.
 Traditional flower shops offer specific arrangements (ie a dozen roses), and the unsold flowers get tossed.

 At Pine State Flowers, our arrangements change daily based on seasonal availability, which means we rarely have a flower go unused.
 In addition, most of our flowers come straight from the growers, which eliminates the need for packaging.

 Despite being highly toxic and non-biodegradable, flower foam is considered a staple of the floral industry.
 We use more environmentally friendly alternatives, such as chicken wire, tape, and flower frogs.